influxdata/iot-api-python/README.md

     return results
 ```

-We then parse the `FluxTable` and return each record as a dict containing all the information from each record returned.
+The code below shows how `FluxTable` is parsed and returned as a list of dicts
+for each record returned.
 ```python
 # iterate through the result(s)
     results = []